akovalyov/facebook-desktop/README.md

 ## What

-Standalone app with facebook website access
+Standalone app with facebook website access.

 ## Why

 Because I want to run it in separate process with its own cookies, local storage etc.
-Because I don't want it to search through dozenz of tabs
+Because I don't want it to search through dozenz of tabs.

 ## How

 It is possible thanks to atom electron project.
-This app is based on [really super kit](https://github.com/Aluxian/electron-superkit)
+This app is based on [really super kit](https://github.com/Aluxian/electron-superkit).

 ## Is it safe?